Last Updated on January 18, 2026 by Denise Leo

 Treating Hepatitis

 Hepatitis is generally incurable except in very mild cases.
 Therefore, treatments are aimed at dealing with the symptoms.
-For example, putting the dog on a drip to stop dehydration.
-Severe cases may require more powerful treatments including medicine to prevent liver failure, blood transfusions and other fluid therapies.
+For example, administering a drip to the dog to stop dehydration.
+Severe cases may require more powerful treatments, including medicine to prevent liver failure, blood transfusions, and other fluid therapies.
 Even if the dog is well cared for, he may still not survive.

 How to Prevent Hepatitis

 Vaccinating the dog is the first step.
 This is a part of regular puppy vaccinations anyway.
-Dogs that have been infected are also carriers for five or six months so their urine may be infectious to dogs around him.
-It’s vital that once your dog has recovered, he is give his own toilet space so other dogs don’t contract hepatitis through contamination.
+Dogs that have been infected are also carriers for five or six months, so their urine may be infectious to dogs around them.
+It’s vital that once your dog has recovered, he is given his own toilet space so other dogs don’t contract hepatitis through contamination.

 Titre Testing for Pomeranian Dogs